← Back to Blog·Mar 16, 2026·7 min read

 Leadfeeder

-Leadfeeder identifies companies visiting your website using reverse IP lookup.
-It's a B2B sales tool more than a general analytics platform.
-Useful for sales teams prospecting inbound leads, but it won't help you understand individual user behavior or content performance.
+Identifies companies visiting your website using reverse IP lookup.
+A B2B sales tool more than a general analytics platform.
+Useful for prospecting inbound leads, but won't help with individual user behavior or content performance.

 Clearbit

-Clearbit enriches visitor data with firmographic and contact information.
-Like Leadfeeder, it targets B2B use cases.
-Clearbit integrates with CRMs and marketing automation platforms to turn anonymous traffic into qualified leads.
+Enriches visitor data with firmographic and contact information.
+Targets B2B use cases and integrates with CRMs and marketing automation platforms to turn anonymous traffic into qualified leads.
 Pricing is enterprise-oriented.

 Privacy-Compliant Visitor Tracking